gloubeinternational-sudo/AEROBUILD/docs/MISSION.md

 ## PURPOSE

-Define the core mission of AEROBUILD as a product, community, and future aviation asset platform.
+Define the mission of AEROBUILD as a Telegram-first platform that unites people around collaborative aviation projects and creates a foundation for future real aviation assets.

 ---

 ## MISSION STATEMENT

-Build a Telegram-based aviation ecosystem where people can collectively participate in aircraft creation, support aviation projects, join teams, and help transform digital participation into future real aviation assets.
+Build a global aviation community where anyone can participate in creating aircraft through a simple, transparent, and engaging digital experience.

 ---

 ## CORE IDEA

-AEROBUILD starts as a gamified digital platform.

-Users join the project, build virtual aircraft, purchase symbolic aircraft parts, complete missions, join teams, and grow the aviation community.
+AEROBUILD begins as a Telegram Mini App where users collect symbolic aircraft components, complete missions, collaborate in teams, and follow the progress of real aviation projects.

-The long-term business direction is to connect this community with legally structured real aviation assets.
+The platform is designed to evolve step by step toward legally structured real aviation assets while maintaining transparency and community participation.

 ---

 ## PRINCIPLES

-- Start with a working product.
+* Build a working product first.
+* Keep participation simple.
-- Build trust through transparency.
+* Build trust through transparency.
+* Grow the community before scaling.
-- Separate digital participation from legal ownership.
+* Separate digital participation from legal ownership.
-- Grow community before capital.
-- Use Telegram as the first launch platform.
-- Keep the MVP simple.
-- Scale only after validation.
+* Validate every stage before expansion.

 ---

 ## TARGET RESULT

-- Launch Telegram Mini App.
+* Launch the Telegram Mini App.
-- Build first aircraft NF-001.
+* Complete the first digital aircraft (NF-001).
-- Attract early users.
-- Validate payments.
-- Create active teams.
-- Prove retention.
+* Build an active global community.
+* Validate the business model.
-- Prepare legal structure for future real assets.
+* Prepare the legal and technical foundation for future real aviation assets.

 ---

 ## DEPENDENCIES

-MASTER_CONCEPT
+* MASTER_CONCEPT

-VISION
+* VISION

-BUSINESS_MODEL
+* BUSINESS_MODEL

-GAME_MECHANICS
+* GAME_MECHANICS

-ECONOMY
+* ECONOMY

-LEGAL_MODEL
+* LEGAL_MODEL

 ---